Fine-Tuning GPT-4o-Mini to Generate Blog Articles

 |

-Of course, processing data is the most time-consuming part.
-Here, you can also use the dataset I created.
+Of course, processing data is the most time-consuming part, and you can directly use the dataset I created.
 This dataset is used for fine-tuning large models, sourced from scraping over 3000 pages across 13 categories from the reads.alibaba.com website.
-The open-source dataset includes both processed data, raw data, and crawler code.
+The open-source content includes not only the processed data but also the raw data and crawler code.

 Upload the prepared data and record the returned file ID.